Proprietors: Kammath & Kammath: Production

 Mammootty was chosen to play a prominent character.
 The character of his brother in the film was originally chosen as Jayaram but schedule conflicts led Dileep to replace him.
-Kunchacko Boban had been approached for the role of Income tax officer, but he opted out, again due to schedule conflicts.
-Dhanush was chosen to play a star who comes to Kerala to inaugurate the restaurant.
+Kunchacko Boban had been approached for guest role of Income tax officer, but he opted out, again due to schedule conflicts and he was replaced by Narain.
+Dhanush was chosen to play a cameo as a filmstar who comes to Kerala to inaugurate the restaurant.

 Most of the scenes from the film were shot in Cochin.